Some examples of social indicators of development include:

 This post introduces students to the specific indicators which institutions such as the World Bank and United Nations use to measure how ‘developed’ a country is, and the main indices which are used to compare the levels of development of different countries.

-The World Bank uses the following eight core indicators to measure how developed a country is in terms of education:
+The World Bank uses several indicators to measure how developed a country is in terms of education:

 - The net enrolment rate for pre-primary